lightning/bolts/06-irc-announcements.md

 Any leading or trailing whitespace characters are dropped from the body.
 The node then extracts the public key, by searching for the second and third space character in the message.
 The node MUST verify that the signature is a valid signature for the body with the public key.
-If the signature is invalid the message is dropped and processing ends.
+If the signature is invalid, the message is dropped and processing ends.

 After verifying the signature, the node splits the body into message type, public key and arguments and continues processing depending on the message type.
 The announcements are used to populate the node's local view of the topology, inserting new channels, and updating existing ones with new parameters.